piyush130504-wq/rodic-ai-checker/DEPLOYMENT.md

 # RODIC × NASSCOM Site Deployment Guide

-This is a full-stack React application with a Node.js (Express) backend connecting to MongoDB.
-The project has been perfectly restructured so it can be deployed on platforms like **Vercel** with zero configuration.
+This is the deployment guide for the Rodic Innovations AI Checker — an AI-powered platform that evaluates startup idea submissions using the OpenAI API.
+It's a full-stack React application with a Node.js (Express) backend connecting to MongoDB.
+The project has been restructured so it can be deployed on platforms like **Vercel** with zero configuration.

 ## Pre-requisites

 1. You must have a MongoDB database running (e.g. MongoDB Atlas).
 2. You need these environment variables:
    - `MONGO_URL`: Your MongoDB connection string.